 Ruddy’s 1930’s General Store

-I love this small store as it is set up to mimic what a general store would have looked like in the 1930s and it costs 95 cents to enter.
-Even though it is small there is a lot to see if you take your time to look around.
+I love this small store as it is set up to mimic what a general store would have looked like in the 1930s, and it costs 95 cents to enter.
+Even though it is tiny, there is a lot to see if you take your time to look around.

-Another small museum that is located right next to Ruddy’s 1930’s General Store, McCallum Adobe is a great spot to learn about the history of the area and some of the famous residents.
-It’s only one room, but it is a good way to spend 20 minutes and learn about the area.
+Another small museum that is located right next to Ruddy’s 1930’s General Store, McCallum Adobe, is a great spot to learn about the history of the area and some of the famous residents.
+It’s only one room, but it is an excellent way to spend 20 minutes and learn about the area.